Kira Sargatzke, International MBA’12

 As a student in her home country of Germany, Kira wasn’t sure whether her undergraduate education would translate as a recognizable degree on a worldwide level.

 After graduating from high school, she went to college while simultaneously working at international chemical company BASF.
-BASF sponsored her education while she was in school, and after graduating she stayed at the organization for two and a half years.
+The company sponsored her education while she was in school, and after graduating she stayed with them for two and a half years.

 During her first years at BASF, she rotated through several different departments, getting to know the ins and outs of the overall company.
 During her postgraduate years as a full-time employee, Sargatzke focused on the strategic planning department—where she was responsible for the monitoring of different business unit strategies, industrial strategies, and regional strategies.
 But despite the advanced knowledge and experience she obtained throughout that time, she felt going outside her country and company to learn in a different classroom environment would be extremely beneficial.